-In a paper published in the journal Nature Climate Change today, Professors Rebecca Rooney, Derek Robinson and Rich Petrone outline a six-step process to improve success rates for ecological reclamation projects and control mine closure costs; reconciling government-mandated mine closing procedures with long-term climate projections.
+The paper by researchers Rebecca Rooney, Derek Robinson and Rich Petrone outlines a six-step process to improve success rates and control mine closure costs; reconciling government-mandated mine closing procedures with long-term climate projections.

 Under Alberta’s Environmental Protection and Enhancement Act of 1993, oil sands mining companies are required to return natural areas to a natural state once a mine closes.
 They must submit a reclamation plan and set aside an environmental deposit as part of the permitting process.

-Mega projects like oils sands extraction, mountain-top removal and open-pit diamond mines are so large that they can take several decades, sometimes up to a hundred years, from opening to closure.
+Mega projects like oils sands extraction, mountain-top removal and open-pit diamond mines are so large, they can take several decades, sometimes a hundred years, from opening to closure.
 Over these time spans, habitats like the boreal forests are predicted to shrink in Alberta, even under the most optimistic climate scenarios.

-“We measure and compare the composition and configuration of habitats in different natural regions and estimate how these changes in habitat pattern under different climate scenarios affect hydrological processes.
-It’s essential for reclamation success,” said Professor Robinson.
+“We measure and compare the composition and configuration of habitats in different natural regions and Petrone is estimates how these changes in habitat pattern under different climate scenarios affect hydrological processes.
+It’s Essential for reclamation success,” said Robinson.

-The six-step process proposed by the Waterloo academics uses climate modeling, hydrologic modeling, bioclimate classification, and landscape and habitat modeling to provide planners with more adaptable closure designs that meet the provincial regulations.
+The six-step process proposed by Rooney and colleagues uses climate modeling, hydrologic modeling, bioclimate classification, and landscape and habitat modeling to provide planners with more adaptable closure designs that meet the law